hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

 ### Final Table

-The join of the three tables is fairly straightforward.
+The joining of the three tables is fairly straightforward.
 The one of distances can be joined with any of the two by means of a simple left join.
 The traffic and weather ones have to be joined with asof join as they have different time intervals.
 Finally, two columns are added to convey the seasonality of the data to the model: time and day of the week.

 ```python